 After knowing your stage presentation topics, it’s time to get up onstage.
 Now, what will you say first?
 One of the very first things you have to tell your audience is your purpose.
 Why are you presenting up there?
 Give them a solid presentation introduction.
 Make use of audio-visual aids like a powerpoint presentation.
 Make your slides informative while making it easy to understand.
 Having an iPad as your guide may help you be as organized as possible.

 My formula for this is, “Today, I’m going to talk about how to do this so you can have this.”
-In other words, I will be teaching the solutions to their problems and help them achieve their goals.
+In other words, I’ll be teaching the solutions to their problems and help them achieve their goals.

 When sharing your purpose, you need to lay out specific steps.
 For example: “Today, I’m going to talk about the five steps to spread your life story and message to millions, so you get paid to make a difference.”
 It’s clear, it’s specific, and your audience knows what they’ll get during your event or seminar.